-The provider that is striving for compliance ensures all foster carers are appropriately supervised and supported by an allocated professionally qualified social worker, who provides information, advice and support to the foster carer and their family.
+The provider that is striving for compliance ensures all foster carers have an allocated link social worker who provides information, advice and support to the foster carer and their family.

 There are clear protocols in place that define the role of the link social worker and how this differs, but compliments that of the child's social worker and these are understood by the foster carer.
 Link social workers provide foster carers with the relevant standards, policies and guidance and ensure that foster carers understand, accept and carry out their responsibilities and duties as outlined in the regulations.
 There are appropriate systems in place for sharing of information which ensures foster carers receive all relevant information relating to a child in their care and communication is effective.
 There are clear lines of communication between the link worker and the child's social worker and information relevant to each placement is exchanged between them in a timely manner.
 The child's social workers and link workers visit the foster carer's home together to make arrangements for any new placement, and draw up an agreed placement plan.